redfoxofwealden/oxnead-pub-quiz/README.md

 Test site used: [JSHint](https://jshint.com/)

-The code was uploaded to this website and no errors were found.
+The code was uploaded to JSHint, tested and no errors were found.

 ### Unfixed Bugs